Summary ->> CONTEMPLATION ->> Closing

 In this context, I consider any blockchain application or platform that holds a strong management and leadership capability with clear vision will thrive and ultimately lead the space.
 Vitalik Buterin, a 21 year-old prolific young man, as the authors state, who has vision, honesty and courage – enough to admit in the public space that cryptocurrencies’ value could drop to near-zero at any time – can be a good example.
 22

-(End of Part 4.
+(End of Part 4 out of 9.
 To be continued in the next article)